Homeschool Styles: Which One Is Best For Your Family?

-There are several homeschool styles and although they may have common ideologies at some point, you should find one that best suits your family.
+There are several homeschool styles, and although they may have common ideologies at some point, you should find one that best fits your family.

 There are so many homeschooling pros and cons, but it is not always easy to know where to start.

-These 8 are probably the most popular homeschool styles we have come across.
-Both here in America and in the UK where we first started.
-I have shared at the end of this post which one we use (we have used at least 3 of them over the years!)
+These are the most popular homeschool styles we have come across.
+I have shared at the end of this blog post which one we use (we have used at least 3 of them over the years!)

 Eclectic Homeschooling

-Eclectic (or relaxed) homeschooling is the most common homeschooling style.
+The eclectic method is the most common learning style.

 In this style, there are no set times for any subjects.
 The children tend to spend mornings tackling the ‘more demanding’ subjects and afternoons doing whatever they like.